microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 DMF_DmfDeviceInitHookQueueConfig(dmfDeviceInit, &queueConfig);
 ntStatus = WdfIoQueueCreate(device, &queueConfig, WDF_NO_OBJECT_ATTRIBUTES, &queue);
 ```
-If the Client Driver has no queue, there is no need to call this
+If the Client Driver has no queue, you do not need to call this
 function.
 In this case, DMF will create a default queue so that any
 Modules that support IOCTLs (which need the default queue) will function
 properly.

 #### Filter Drivers

-WDF Client drivers that are filter drivers must tell WDF they are filter
+WDF Client Drivers that are filter drivers must tell WDF they are filter
 drivers by calling **WdfFdoInitSetFilter()**.
 Similarly, when a Client
-driver makes that call, a Client driver must also tell DMF that it is a
+Driver makes that call, it must also tell DMF that it is a filter
-filter by calling **DMF_DmfFdoSetFilter()**.
+by calling **DMF_DmfFdoSetFilter()**.

 There are two reasons for this:

-1. DMF is able to comply with the WDF's rules that WDFREQUESTS should
+1. DMF is able to comply with WDF's rules that **WDFREQUEST**s should
     be passed down the stack in filter drivers.

-2. Modules that handle WDFREQUESTS are able to comply with WDF's rules
+2. Modules that handle **WDFREQUEST**s are able to comply with WDF's rules
     for filter drivers.

 Here is an example of this sequence: